ballerina-platform/module-ballerinax-twitter/README.md

 [![GitHub Last Commit](https://img.shields.io/github/last-commit/ballerina-platform/module-ballerinax-twitter.svg)](https://github.com/ballerina-platform/module-ballerinax-twitter/commits/master)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-[Twitter](https://twitter.com/) is a social media service provided by Twitter.
+[Twitter](https://twitter.com/) is a social networking service on which users can post and communicate with a status called "Tweets".
+Authenticated users can post, like, and retweet tweets.
+The main goal of Twitter is to connect people and to provide a platform for every person to express their thoughts to a large set of people freely.

 This connector provides operations for connecting and interacting with Twitter endpoints over the network.
 For more information about configuration and operations, go to the module(s).